Thoroughbred Welfare Guidelines

-New Zealand Thoroughbred Racing’s vision for thoroughbred welfare“A thoroughbred should be provided a good life, with the care and conditions that will allow the horse to thrive and perform to its natural abilities, with minimal discomfort and an absence of suffering.”
+New Zealand Thoroughbred Racing’s vision for thoroughbred welfare“A thoroughbred should be provided a good life, with the care and conditions that will allow the horse to thrive and perform to its natural abilities.”

-Equine welfare has for a long time been a matter of importance to New Zealand Thoroughbred Racing, evident through:
+Equine welfare is a priority for New Zealand Thoroughbred Racing, evident through:

 - Close involvement and support of NZ Equine Health Association (NZEHA) and NZ Equine Research Foundation (NZERF), the Ministry for Primary Industries (MPI), the New Zealand Equine Veterinary Association (NZEVA) and the Royal New Zealand Society for the Prevention of Cruelty to Animals (RNZSPCA)

 - NZTR’s Rules of Racing, which include a wide range of clauses relating to horse welfare

 - Competency testing and licensing of jockeys and trainers

 - Certification of horses for flat racing and jumping